Zondax/izari-filecoin/README.md

 **Note:** More information about these approach and its advantages can be found [here](https://webpack.js.org/guides/package-exports/) and [here](https://dev.to/binjospookie/exports-in-package-json-1fl2).

 #### Examples
-If I only need to convert some tokens between different magnitudes, both ways are valid.
+If I only need to convert some tokens between different denominations, both ways are valid.

 Using the main entry point
 ```typescript